-Cloves, Clove Oil and Eugenol - Culinary and Medicinal Uses
+Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

-The flavor of cloves is provided by their oil.
-A chemical called eugenol makes up seventy to ninety percent of clove oil and is the chief substance responsible for the aroma and taste of cloves.
+The flavour of cloves is provided by their oil.
+A chemical called eugenol makes up seventy to ninety percent of the oil and is the chief substance responsible for the aroma and taste of cloves.
 Eugenol also acts as an analgesic in the mouth, since it has the ability to temporarily block pain by numbing tissues.
 Clove oil has been used to ease the discomfort of toothache for hundreds of years.
 The oil has drawbacks as well as benefits, however.

-The Maluku Islands, or the Moluccas
+The Maluku Islands or the Moluccas

 Garam Masala Recipe

-Clove Oil For Toothaches
+Clove Oil for Toothaches

 Clove oil must be placed directly on a painful tooth without touching the rest of the mouth.
 The oil can be applied with a cotton swab.
-If you find that clove oil helps your toothache, remember that it's only a temporary solution.
+If you find that it helps your toothache, remember that it's only a temporary solution.
 You need to visit a dentist very soon to get the cause of the toothache treated.

 I've never tried using clove oil for a toothache, but I applied ground cloves to my gum when I had a root problem and they did relieve my pain temporarily.
 Even ground cloves can be irritating to gums if too much is used or if the cloves are used too often.